mapbox/geojson-vt/README.md

 ### Changelog

+##### 2.3.0 (Jul 29, 2016)

+- Improved tiling algorithm to avoid redundant clipping when tiles are requested in an empty area.
+- Fixed issues with GeoJSON that only has data above 180 or below -180 longitude.

 ##### 2.2.0 (Jun 9, 2016)

 - Fixed ring winding order for polygons and multipolygons in accordance with vector tile specification 2.0.